Sandile-Dev01/Jive_Snake/README.md

 ## Contributing

-If you'd like to contribute to MyJive Snake, please follow these steps:
+If you'd like to contribute to my Jive Snake, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
 3. Make your changes and commit them: `git commit -m "Add new feature"`.
 4. Push your changes to your fork: `git push origin feature-name`.
 5. Open a pull request on the original repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments